 Skip to main content

 This might be a parent’s favourite.
-For this badge, your Cubs will need to show that they can keep things clean and tidy around the house.
+For the home help activity badge, Cubs will need to show that they can keep things clean and tidy around the house.
 From cooking to sorting the washing and more.
 Here’s how they could earn it:

 1. Plan, cook and serve a simple one-course meal.